LONDON WEST ALLIANCE - Realise your future as a teacher.

 - We offer a one-year course with PGCE and Master’s units with the University of Roehampton.

 - You’ll train in the classroom, and be part of the teaching team from the beginning, building all the skills you need for QTS.

-This is what three of last year’s trainees have to say about their experience:
+This is what three of our trainees have to say about their experience:

 Our Previous Trainees

 “The mix between university study and practical experience is great.
 I learned so much from the outstanding practice week, when we were able to observe some amazing and inspiring teachers from across the key stages.
 This really made me think about what kind of teacher I wanted to become.
 The school-based nature of the course means that we get to put the theory that is covered in lectures into practice in the class room.
 The mentors are extremely supportive and give useful feedback and advice.
 I would definitely recommend this route into teaching.”
 Sonya Coakley-Hanan